alexdunae/yana/www/wp-content/themes/yana/README.md

 Thank Yous are added to the `Posts` section; they just need to be assigned to the `thanks` category.

 Enter the text in the main body and, optionally, add a single full-width image.
 The text (without the image) will be displayed on the homepage sidebar.
 Images are available when people click through.
+The image should always be full width, and should be at the end of the thank you note, or at least after the first paragraph if the note is long.

 ### Stories